pavankumarkasula73/Deep-Learning-With-Natural-Language-Processing/README.md

 # Blog
-This is our team System Design blog
+This is our team System Design component